fifimalecki/Computer_modeling/README.md

 # Computer_modeling
-Very interesting scripts to help modeling a physics issues using Python.
+Very interesting scripts to help modeling a physics issues using Python. </ br>
+Require Scipy, Numpy and Matplotlib.